 |NUTR 978||Public Health Nutrition|

 |NUTR 990||Directed Study in Food and Nutrition|

 * Denotes course required to meet the Didactic Program in Dietetics

 Academy of Nutrition and Dietetics (AND) Registration Information

 Students seeking eligibility for the Academy of Nutrition and Dietetics (AND) examination for becoming a Registered Dietitian must complete academic requirements (Didactic Program in Dietetics (DPD)), and a supervised practice experience in an accredited program.
 The Coordinated Program in Dietetics concentration fulfills both of these requirements.

 Students electing to meet the Didactic Program in Dietetics (DPD) only must take the prerequisite courses specified under the Coordinated Program in Dietetics concentration.
 Additional graduate courses to meet the DPD requirements are indicated with an asterisk under the Nutrition Science and Informatics concentration.
 The supervised practice experience may be met through a Dietetic Internship.
 Although the University DPD Director provides advising for students who are applying to these programs, obtaining the supervised practice experience remains the student's responsibility.

-Coordinator and Advisor: Dr. Suzanne Neubauer, Consumer Sciences
+Coordinator and Advisor: Dr. Suzanne Neubauer, Food and Nutrition

 - Requirements are accurate to date.
 However, the University reserves the right to change requirements in the future, and will notify applicants should any changes be made.